 Galle The South, Sri Lanka Travel Guide

-Bandaranaike International Airport (CMB) is the main international airport, located approximately 35 kilometers (22 miles) north of Colombo.
+Bandaranaike International Airport (CMB) is the main international airport, situated about 35 kilometers (22 miles) north of Colombo.
 Almost all international flights use this airport.

-Flight prices generally peak during Sri Lanka's high tourist season (December to March) and around major holidays (Christmas, New Year, Sinhala & Tamil New Year in April).
+Flight prices generally peak during Sri Lanka's high tourist season (December to March) and adjacent to major holidays (Christmas, New Year, Sinhala & Tamil New Year during The month of april).

 CMB has duty-free shops, currency exchange, ATMs, SIM card counters, food, lounges, and other services.

 Scenic choice.
 Taxi/tuk-tuk to Colombo Fort Railway Station.
-2.5-3.5 hrs to Galle.
+2.5-3.A five-hour duration to Galle.

 No specific departure taxes at airport.
 Fees typically included in airfare when ticket purchased.